-If you’re a classical music enthusiast or an opera lover, you must have been to the Covent Garden or Scala once or twice.
-But I discovered something that beats even the gilded interiors of Opera Garnier: the exterior.
-Dream big: ancient theatre with view of the volcano, a huge lake stage or a musical terrace where you can see the sun rising 315 m over the sea.
-Set in breathtaking outdoor locations, here are my favorite concert halls: Teatro Greco di Taormina Classical music but also rock concerts are taking place in the ancient theatre of Taormina, Sicily.
-A large crack in the original arena wall offers a magnificent view…
+If you’re a classical music enthusiast or an opera lover, you must have been to the Covent Garden or La Scala once or twice.
+But I discovered something that beats even the gilded interiors of Opera Garnier: the outdoor grandeur.
+Dream big: an ancient theater with view of the volcano, a huge lake stage or a musical terrace where you can see the sun rising 315 m over the sea.
+THE FINDS Arena di Verona Opera Festival Witnessing world-class opera performed in a nearly 2,000-year-old Roman amphitheater, with a cast of thousands and massive sets, is an absolute treat.
+The atmosphere is magical and the audience is electric INTEL: Teatro…

 -